First World Nomad Games – History Sets Foot in Cholpon Ata

 The audience at Cholpon Ata hippodrome, many wearing the kolpok (traditional Kyrgyz felt hat)

-Besides, we were told this morning there will be the opening ceremony of the games.
-At the end, one of the soldiers tells us that it will open at 9 am, and after a little while, he comes back and tells us it will open at 10.
-Not a bad beginning.
-Let’s go have breakfast at the cafe across the street.
-When we get back, we are told everything will begin at 7 pm tonight!
+Besides, we were told this morning that there will be an opening ceremony of the games.
+At the end, one of the soldiers tells us it will open at 9 am, and a little while later, he comes back and says it will open at 10.

 The opening ceremony